USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 <a id=summarizing_the_strategy_outputs_section></a>

-## Summarizing the Strategy Outputs
+## Summarizing the Strategy Outputs {#summarizing_the_strategy_outputs_section}

 Strategy outputs, particularly **Strategy Detailed Results**, but also the input emissions inventories, can be summarized in many different ways.
 The ability to prepare summaries is helpful because in many cases there could be thousands of records in a single **Strategy Detailed Result** or emissions inventory.
 Thus, when the results of a strategy are analyzed or presented to others, it is useful to show the impact of the strategy in a summarized fashion.
 Frequently, it is helpful to summarize a strategy for each county, state, SCC, and/or control technology.
 The summaries are prepared using the EMF subsystem that was originally designed to support quality assurance (QA) of emissions inventories and related datasets, for which summaries are also needed.
 Thus, each summary is stored as the result of a "QA Step" that is created by having CoST run a SQL query.
 There are many predefined queries stored in the EMF as 'templates', circumventing the need for a user of the system to know SQL to create a summary.
 Summaries can be added from the QA tab of the **Dataset Properties Editor**, although there is a shortcut available on the **Outputs** tab.
-Summaries are discussed in more detail in [Section 7](#Summaries4).
+Summaries are discussed in more detail in [Summaries of Strategy Inputs and Outputs](#Summaries4).

 **Step 5-6: Selecting Control Strategy Summaries.** Select **Strategy Detailed Result** on the **Outputs** tab of the **Edit Control Strategy** window and then click `Summarize` to open the **QA** tab of the **Dataset Properties Editor**.